nc efi placeholder

 For sinks, analyze the lower part of the countertop for any modifications in the particleboard.
 This is specifically noticeable if you have a plastic laminate countertop.
 If it’s been impacted by water, it will be dim, puffy, and mushy to the touch.

 You can also stream some water slowly along the base of the faucet and the edges of the sink i.e. where the sink and the countertop are connected or meet, and after that examine to see if the water leaks down at the bottom.
-This is a sign that water is readily seeping through a tiny area in between the faucet base and the countertop and the countertop and the sink.
+This is a sign that water is readily seeping through a tiny area in between the faucet base the countertop and the countertop and the sink.